sporniket/javabeans/README.md

 A project to encapsulate hierarchised Java POJO structures into Javabeans replicating the hierarchy, a.k.a.
 "Yet Another Javabeans Generator".

 Before Septembre 2017, it WAS
 a project to generate Javabeans from a XML model.
-There is a legacy branch in the git repository for interested people.
+Interested people may checkout the v15.04.00 or v15.04.01 and fork from there.

 TODO
 use normalized README.